acumos/face-privacy-filter/docs/tutorials/lesson3.md

 # Web Demo
-This web page sample allows the user to submit an image to an image classification and image mood classification service in serial progression.
+This web page sample allows the user to submit an image to a face detection and a face pixelation service in serial progression.

 ** Image Copyrights May Apply ** - the included sample videos may carry